How do you want to complete your counseling?

 - CCCS might disclose client information to the United States Trustee (EOUST) in connection with the United States Trustee's oversight of the agency, or during the investigation of complaints, during on-site visits, or during quality of service reviews.

-- The EOUST has reviewed only the agency’s instructional services in regards to bankruptcy and has not reviewed or approved any other services that this agency provides.
+- The EOUST has reviewed only the agency's counseling and instructional services in regard to bankruptcy and has not reviewed or approved any other services that this agency provides.

-Consumer Credit Counseling Service, Inc. (CCCS) has over 35 years of experience educating consumers and clients about money and credit.
+Since 1985, Consumer Credit Counseling Service, Inc. (CCCS) has the honor and experience of educating consumers and clients about money and credit.
 Our counselors have completed the professional certification program with the National Foundation for Credit Counseling and are required to continue their education yearly to maintain this highly regarded certification.
 Our agency is a member of the National Foundation for Credit Counseling (NFCC).
 The NFCC has high standards for quality credit counseling and financial education, and our agency complies with those standards.
 In addition, our agency is certified by the Council on Accreditation, an independent third-party organization that reviews and monitors entities that provide social services.

 CCCS is a non-profit agency.
 We are organized and operate in accordance with Section 501(c)(3) of the Internal Revenue Code.
 CCCS receives funding in the form of grants from banks and other financial institutions that support financial counseling.
 We do not pay or receive fees or other considerations for referrals of debtor students to our agency.
 CCCS is obligated to provide your certificate promptly upon completion of counseling/briefing, and we will do this within one business day upon the completion of your course.
 You will only receive your certificate upon completion of counseling.
 The Executive Office for the United States Trustee (EOUST) may review client information as needed.
 The EOUST has only reviewed and approved Pre-filing credit counseling and Post-filing debtor education services.